We talk to Great British Bake Off winner Edd Kimber about his Christmas traditions and he shows us to make his festive Baileys chocolate cake.

 - Mix two teaspoons of gold powder with two teaspoons of a clear vodka to make a paint-like consistency.
 Carefully paint the white chocolate with the gold mixture.

 - Melt the dark chocolate and pour into a piping bag.
 Line a baking tray with parchment and use the piping bag to draw simple tree shapes.
 Put these into the fridge to set fully.

 - Chop the antlers off two Baileys reindeers.
 Fill with 50ml of Baileys and top with the remaining buttercream.
 Arrange on top of the cake.

 - Using the rest of the buttercream, pipe a few peaks around the reindeer.
 Remove the set chocolate trees from the fridge and carefully remove from the parchment, nestling them around the reindeer into the buttercream peaks.

 Top tip: If you don’t have a piping bag to pipe the dark chocolate trees, simply create your own at home by using baking paper and rolling the sheet to create the perfect nozzle.
 It’s an easy but effective way to create the delicious decorations.

-Do you have any Christmas cake recipes?
-Let us know!
+Let us know if you make Edd's cake recipe for Christmas this year!
 Tweet us @goodhomesmag, post a comment on our Facebook page or post your cakes on Instagram using the hashtag #ThisGoodHome